 You as a person don’t just see a new product and say “Hey, take my money, I like you already” – rarely happens.

 The process involves you getting the message clearly, thinking about it, then getting interested e.t.c

 You don’t face that hurdle using the community way, they are passed naturally and quickly since interest exist.

 The community way to starting a new business offers much more.
 If it is just for the feedback, that’s valuable enough.

 Your community can be online or offline, the point is fostering the interactions – However you do it, really doesn’t matter.

 This is one strategy we would be using more often to get more of our customers to discover Loystar.
 We would like to discover stories of exceptional customer service and promote them.

-If you know a brand or business that delivers exception customer experience, time and again, please leave a comment below – mentioning the am of the business.
+If you know a brand or business that delivers exception customer experience, time and again, please leave a comment below.

 Also published on Medium.